Recognizing hyperelliptic graphs in polynomial time: Reduction Rules for Divisorial Gonality

-Now assume we have a loop in $H$.
-Note that this loop corresponds to a path of degree $2$ vertices in $G$ going from a degree $3$ or greater vertex to itself, so this path plus the vertex forms a cycle with one vertex of degree $3$ or greater.
-By Lemma \ref{cycleLemma} the constraints on this cycle are compatible, so we are able to apply Rule \ref{rul:dc2} to it.
-Since we assumed no rules can be applied, it follows $H$ contains no loops.
+If $H$ contains a loop, there is a path of degree $2$ vertices in $G$ going from a degree $3$ or greater vertex to itself (since $G$ contains no loops).
+So this path plus the vertex it is attached to forms a cycle with exactly one vertex of degree $3$ or greater.
+Since we cannot apply Rule $\bm{C_2}$ to $G$, it follows that the constraints $\mathscr{C}_C$ are not compatible.
+This contradicts Lemma \ref{cycleLemma}.
+Hence $H$ contains no loops.

-Now we attempt to find a subgraph $H'$ of $H$ with no multiple edges.
+Now we find a subgraph $H'$ of $H$ with no multiple edges.
 If $H$ contains no multiple edges, simply let $H'=H$.
-Otherwise let $v$ and $w$ be vertices such that there are at least two edges between $v$ and $w$.
-If $v$ and $w$ are still connected to each other after removing two edges $e_1, e_2$ between them, note that these edges correspond to two disjoint paths of degree $2$ vertices in $G$.
-Thus ${v,w}$ plus the paths corresponding to $e_1$ and $e_2$ form a cycle $C$ in $G$ with exactly two vertices of degree $3$ or greater, where $v$ and $w$ have a path that does not share any edges with $C$.
-Again by Lemma \ref{cycleLemma} we have that the constraints on this cycle are compatible and so we are able to apply Rule \ref{rul:dc2} to $C$.
-From this it follows that $v$ and $w$ must be disconnected after removing $e_1$ and $e_2$.
+Otherwise let $v$ and $w$ be two vertices such that there are at least two edges between $v$ and $w$.
+Suppose that $v$ and $w$ are still connected to each other after removing two edges $e_1, e_2$ between them.
+The removed edges each represent a single edge or a path of degree $2$ vertices in $G$.
+Thus ${v,w}$ plus these paths form a cycle $C$ in $G$ with exactly two vertices of degree $3$ or greater, where there is also a path between $v$ and $w$ that does not share any edges with $C$.
+Since we cannot apply Rule $\bm{C_3}$ to $G$, it follows that the constraints $\mathscr{C}_C$ are not compatible.
+Again, this contradicts Lemma \ref{cycleLemma}.
+It follows that $G$ must be disconnected after removing $e_1$ and $e_2$.
 So any multiple edge in $H$ is a double edge, whose removal splits the graph in two connected components.
-Let $H'$ be the connected component of minimal size over all removals of a double edge in $H$.
+Let $H'$ be the connected component of minimal size over all possible removals of a double edge in $H$.
 Note that $H'$ cannot contain any double edge, since this would imply a smaller connected component.

-We now have a minor $H'$ of $G$, where each vertex has degree at least $3$ with at most one exception, which has no loops or multiple edges and therefore is a simple graph.
-Since $H'$ only has at most one vertex with degree lower than three, by Lemma \ref{degreeLemma} it follows that $\tw(H')\geq 3$ and since treewidth is closed under taking minors we get $\tw(G) \geq 3$.
-But then by Lemma \ref{treewidthBoundLemma} it follows that $\dgon(G) \geq 3$, creating a contradiction, since $G\in \mathcal{G}_2^d$.
-We conclude our assumption must be wrong and there is a rule in $\mathcal{R}^d$ that can be applied to $G$. \end{proof}
+We now have a minor $H'$ of $G$, which is a simple graph since it has no loops or multiple edges.
+Also, each vertex of $H'$ has degree at least $3$ with at most one exception, namely the vertex that was incident to the two parallel edges that were removed to obtain $H'$.
+Since a graph with treewidth at most two has at least two vertices of degree at most two, it follows by Lemma \ref{degreeLemma} that $\tw(H')\geq 3$.
+Since treewidth is closed under taking minors we get $\tw(G) \geq 3$.
+But then, since treewidth is a lower bound \cite{Gijs}, it follows that $\dgon(G) \geq 3$, creating a contradiction, since $G\in \mathcal{G}_2^d$.
+We conclude that our assumption must be wrong and there must be a rule in $\mathcal{R}^d$ that can be applied to $G$. \end{proof}

 Now we have everything required to prove our main theorem: